-.
 Software maintenance services revenues consist of revenues derived from arrangements that provide PCS to the Company's software license holders.
 These revenues are recognized ratably over the term of the contract.
-Advance billings of PCS are not recorded to the extent that the term of the PCS has not commenced and payment has not been received d) Sales of Professional Services
+Advance billings of PCS are not recorded to the extent that the term of the PCS has not commenced and payment has not been received.

+d) Sale of Professional Services

 Professional services consist principally of revenues from consulting, advisory services, training and customer assistance with management and uploading of data into the Company's applications.
-When these services are provided on a time and material basis, the Company records the revenue as the services are rendered, since the revenues from services rendered through any point in time during the performance period are not contingent upon the completion of any further services.
-Where the services are provided under a fixed priced arrangement, the Company records the revenue on a proportional performance method, since the revenues from services rendered through any point in time during the performance period are not contingent upon the completion of any further services.
+When these services are provided on a time and material basis, the Company records the revenue as the services are rendered, since the revenues from services rendered through any point in time during the performance period are not contingent upon the completion of any further services rendered through any point in time during the revenue on a proportional performance method, since the revenues from services rendered through any point in time during the completion of any further services.